 Custody

-Who can control the staked ETH principal?
+Who can control the staked ETH principle?

 Diagram